The Ultimate Guide to Custom Watercooling your PC

 Step Three: Mount the Radiator

-If you have a slimline radiator such as Hardware Labs Black-ice 2 stealth, this step is not as important.
-Still, if you have a really thick radiator, it can be fiddly to get the motherboard mounted, especially if you are mounting it on the inside top of your case.
+If you have a slimline radiator such as Hardware Labs Black-ice 2 stealth then this step is most properly not as important for you but if you have a really thick radiator, it can be a fiddly to get the motherboard it mounted especially if you are mounting it on the inside top of your case.

 Go ahead and get that bad boy mounted!